junxit/us-congress-bills-115/metadata.md

 - 2018-10-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-342.
 - 2018-10-02 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 115-342.
 - 2018-10-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 615.
+- 2018-12-06 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7367-7368; text of amendment in the nature of a substitute: CR S7367-7368)
+- 2018-12-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7367-7368; text of amendment in the nature of a substitute: CR S7367-7368)